 7. The Commonwealth should consider use of reclaimed water to meet non-potable needs as part of its water resources to reduce the demand on high quality potable water supplies where practicable and environmentally beneficial.
 State officials should assist local governments and communities in promoting wastewater reclamation and reuse.

-Beyond conservation measures, VML supports the deployment of proven, safe, innovative water reuse technologies to replenish aquifers statewide.
+VML supports the deployment of proven, safe, innovative water reuse technologies to replenish aquifers statewide.

 8. Water is essential to a healthy ecosystem.
 Stream flows to support beneficial in-stream uses should be protected in the process of providing sufficient water to meet public drinking water requirements.